-We rely on a combination of trade secret protection, nondisclosure and licensing agreements, and patents and trademarks to establish and protect our proprietary intellectual property rights.
+We plan to rely on a combination of trade secret protection, nondisclosure agreements, trademarks and patents-pending to establish and protect our proprietary intellectual property rights.
 We utilize trade secret protection and nondisclosure agreements to protect our proprietary rare earth technology.
-As of December 31, 2015, we had filed six U.S. provisional patent applications relating to processing methods, including (1) selective recovery of REEs from mixed chloride leach solutions using oxalic acid, (2) thorium extraction process technology and (3) separation of cerium from bulk REEs in an SX process.
+As of December 31, 2016, we had filed six U.S. provisional patent applications relating to processing methods, including (1) selective recovery of REEs from mixed chloride leach solutions using oxalic acid, (2) thorium extraction process technology and (3) separation of cerium from bulk REEs in an SX process.
 Two of these provisional applications were converted to a single utility application and an application under the international Patent Cooperation Treaty ("PCT").
 This PCT application was nationalized in several foreign jurisdictions in 2015.
-Also during 2015, we converted another one of these provisional applications into a single utility application under the PCT, and combined another three of these provisional patent applications into a single PCT application that also designates the United States as the jurisdiction for patent protection.
+During 2015, we converted another one of these provisional applications into a single utility application and an application under the PCT, and combined another three of these provisional patent applications into a single PCT application that also designates the United States for patent protection.
+It is our intention that this PCT application will be filed in the United States and several foreign jurisdictions in the first half of 2017.
 If allowed, a U.S. patent granted from the utility patent application would have a term of 20 years measured from the filing date of the utility patent application.
 See "Item 1A.
 Risk Factors" of this Annual Report.
 Several of these technologies have potential value for application in other industries, and the Company is evaluating this potential.